Moving to Thailand – First 30 Days in Thailand

 There is no fixed rule for tipping in restaurants in Thailand.
 Serving staff are not dependent on tips for their wages unlike in the US, so nobody feels guilty about leaving a small tip or not leaving a tip at all—it’s really not a native element of their culture.
 Many people simply leave the coins that come back with the change after paying the bill.
 Others, who feel like being generous, may leave one or two 20 baht notes.
 You’ll certainly never see any Thais break out a tip calculator app to find out what 15% of the bill is.
 Look carefully at the bill when you get it.
 Many restaurants sneak in a 10% service charge.
 My policy is to leave no tip at any restaurant that adds their own service charge.
 At quick-food restaurants there’s no need to leave any tip, and none will be expected.

-One of the best things about Thailand is the huge variety of fresh fruit that’s always available.
+One of the best things about living in Thailand is the huge variety of fresh fruit that’s always available.
 You probably know mango, papaya, and guava.
 But have you ever tried longan, lychee, mangosteen, durian, jackfruit, rose apple, custard apple, lady finger bananas, or dragon fruit?
 After many years, I’m still discovering new fruits that I’ve never seen before.
 Chances are there will be a fresh food market not far from your new home.
 Find out where the nearest one is and stock up on cheap, tropical fruit by the kilogram.

 Thai is a tonal language like Chinese or Vietnamese and is written using a bunch of squiggly letters that evolved from a South Indian script.
 The vocabulary is largely based on words from Sanskrit and Khmer, with a fair amount of loanwords from Chinese, English, and other languages thrown in.
 Thai grammar is quite simple to master because there is absolutely no declension of verbs, nouns, or adjectives to remember.
 Words always stay the same—it’s just the way they get added to a sentence that affects the meaning.